 Google save billions on taxes each year using Flag Theory by establishing different flags of their business in strategic jurisdictions around the globe.
 Most Fortune 100 companies have a structure designed to minimize taxes (whether they do it for that ‘official reason’ or not), but few go to the lengths of Google.

-This type of set up demonstrates that the best and brightest tax experts in the world don’t work for big 4, or have a private practice, they work for private enterprise such as Google or GE – who despite making billions in profit, actually had a negative tax obligation in recent years due to tax liabilities.
+This type of set up demonstrates that the best and brightest tax experts in the world don’t work for big 4, or have a private practice; they work for private enterprises such as Google or GE – who despite making billions in profit, actually had a negative tax obligation in recent years due to tax liabilities.

 How does Google do it exactly?